hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 - For any key on `target`, the latest source will overwrite the value.
 - Only copies *own properties* for both `target` and `source`.
 - If value is a reference, only a copy of reference is provided (Use Stringify to get deep copy).
--Does not leverage prototyping for memory efficiency and typing.
+- Does not leverage prototyping for memory efficiency and typing.

 #### 17.1.1 Uses of `Object.assign()`